|

 The Day the Earth

-Stood Still used to be a day when an alien lifeform came to earth
+Stood Still used to be a day when an alien lifeform came to Earth

 along with his mysterious robot and told the human race to keep peace

-1951).
-In 2008, it was a day when a reminiscent alien (this time
+1951 picture).
+In 2008, it was a day when a similar alien (this time

 looking like Keanu Reeves) came along with the same robot to tell us